The Night Before (Life Goes On)

 Scarlett: Scarlett and Gunnar are getting a commercial pitch for a furniture company.
-Scarlett honestly admits that their furniture is hard to put together, but they’ve changed their processes and it’s easier now and that’s the idea.
+Scarlett honestly admits that their furniture is hard to put together and that a lot of times they find themselves hiring Shiply to help them, but they’ve changed their processes and it’s easier now and that’s the idea.
 Scarlett also rather hide under a rock, but they do the commercial anyway.
 While filming what was pitched as putting together a table, the pair is now putting together a crib.
 When they are done doing this while cameras are rolling, Scarlett has an emotional break down moment and Gunnar comforts her.
 Later the pair are post grocery shopping arguing about what happened when three guys start bothering them to buy them beer.
 Gunnar tries to push them away but one has a gun, who knocks Scarlett over after she drops her groceries on him trying to help Gunnar.
 The gun gets pointed at Gunnar and one of the other guys tries to stop him, but in he end gun guy punches Gunnar in the face and they all flee the scene leaving Gunnar and Scarlett on the ground comforting each other.

 Well that was not an ending I expected.
 What did you think?
 Share your thoughts below about the episode.